MTen/sales_tax/README.md

 SalesTax
 ========

-This is my first venture into programming java in response to the below coding challenge.
+This is my first venture into learning java in response to the below coding challenge.
 This is a simple sales tax caluclator using regex to identify patterns from user input.

 I used this as an opportunity to not only learn java but also JUnit and as an exercise